Does Metformin Affect Your Teeth? Unveiling the Truth Behind the Medication

 The main function of such medicine is blood sugar stabilization, but many patients with this medicine experience oral health changes after commencing medicine intake.
 While these changes may not be directly associated with the diabetes drug, they are related to diabetes and how it affects oral health, for instance, having a higher probability of getting gingivitis or xerostomia (dry mouth).

-Individuals on diabetes medication must maintain diligent dental care routines and consult with their Dubbo dentist at Advanced Dental Care about any observed changes.
+Individuals on diabetes medication must maintain diligent dental care routines and consult with their dentist about any observed changes.

 Effects of diabetes and Metformin on your teeth